 A friend arrived to stay with us for a few days.
 She was on holidays.
-Within about 30 seconds(!) of her arrival, she had dug two Compassion sponsorship photos out of her suitcase and expectantly presented them to us.
-She had recently become a Compassion advocate.
+Within about 30 seconds(!) of her arrival, she had dug two sponsorship photos out of her suitcase and expectantly presented them to us.
+She had recently become a sponsorship advocate.
 She was very passionate about it.

 We could tell.